Buddhism and Science: The Mind and Life Conference

 One monk, Matthieu Ricard (a presenter at the conference), was way off the curve in his ability to keep the pre-frontal cortex activated for extended periods....Davidson commented that he simply couldn't imagine how it was possible to accomplish this feat.

-At the recent conference, Professor Richard Davidson of University of Wisconsin talked about his research on Tibetan monks wired to brain wave monitors while meditating on compassion.
-In a variety of studies the monks showed a marked activation in the pre-frontal cortex of the brain, an area associated with calmness and capacity to over-ride knee-jerk emotional responses.
-One monk, Matthieu Ricard (a presenter at the conference), was way off the curve in his ability to keep the pre-frontal cortex activated for extended periods, according to Davidson, and was even able to deactivate his own startle reflex in response to sudden loud noises.
-This is an extremely rare capability; even expert marksmen cannot repress a startle response to the'sound of their own guns.
+One monk, Matthieu Ricard (a presenter at the conference), was way off the curve in his ability to keep the prefrontal cortex activated for extended periods, according to Davidson, and was even able to deactivate his own startle reflex in response to sudden loud noises.
+This is an extremely rare capability; even expert marksmen cannot repress a startle response to the sound of their own guns.
 Davidson commented that he simply couldn't imagine how it was possible to accomplish this feat.

 B. Alan Wallace, a key figure at the conference, suggested that, just as we can train humans far beyond the norm to achieve Olympic-level athletic capabilities, it's possible to train people to achieve Olympic cognitive abilities—and that how to do this is maybe just what Buddhism can teach science.